golemfactory/yagna/agent/provider/readme.md

 ### Command line parameters

-This can be displayed using `cargo run --bin ya-provider run --help`
+This can be displayed using `cargo run -p ya-provider run --help`

 | Parameter      | Description
 | -------------- |------------------------------------------------|